theseus-rs/rsql/rsql_cli/docs/src/introduction/index.md

 ## What is rsql?

-`rsql` is a cross-platform CLI tool that connects to many different databases and file formats, including relational databases (PostgreSQL, MySQL, MariaDB, SQL Server, CockroachDB, Redshift, Snowflake, DuckDB, LibSQL, SQLite, and more), as well as data files (CSV, JSON, Parquet, Arrow, Avro, Excel, XML, YAML, and others).
+`rsql` is a cross-platform CLI tool that connects to many different databases and file formats, including relational databases (PostgreSQL, MySQL, MariaDB, SQL Server, CockroachDB, Redshift, ScyllaDB, Snowflake, DuckDB, SQLite, and more), as well as data files (CSV, JSON, Parquet, Arrow, Avro, Excel, XML, YAML, and others).
 It supports both local and remote data sources.